Connected Science Community Physics PhD Program

 You will be joining a graduate program that is committed to cultivating a culture of respect and collaboration where the contribution of each person is valued.

-How the Connected Science Community and Physics PhD program works
+The Connected Science Community PhD

 During Fall semester of your first year, you will begin coursework and continue research in your department.
 Throughout your first year and beyond, you will continue your research while sustaining your Connected Science Community through seminars, workshops, and social activities.